HighNESS Conceptual Design Report: Volume I

 \subsubsection{Iterative design process}

-The design of the cold moderator has followed several iterations, which are summarized in the following Sections.
-The following design steps were performed: \begin{itemize} \item[-] Preliminary neutronic studies using a cylindrical moderator shape and one opening for beam extraction (Ref. \cite{D4.2} and \cref{sec:1open}). \item[-] First neutronic optimization (\cite{D4.2} and \cref{sec:1iter}).
-In this step, a box shape of the moderator was selected, and the design was performed with two openings.
-The FOM used for the optimization was the intensity of cold neutrons above 4 \AA. \item[-] Second neutronic optimization (Ref.\cite{D4.2} and \cref{sec:2iter}).
-The optimization from the previous step was repeated using the FOM from \cref{tab:fom}. \item[-] Engineering study based on the model from second neutronic optimization resulting in new engineering requirement for adding aluminum into LD$_2$. \item[-] Third neutronic optimization, see \cref{sec:3iter}, motivated by updated constraint on adding aluminum into LD$_2$ and the effort to minimize heatload by reducing the volume of the moderator. \item[-] Engineering design based on the model from third neutronic optimization, see \cref{ch:1}. \item[-] Evaluation of the impact of the engineering design on neutronic performance, \cref{sec:engeffect}. \item[-] Additional neutronic model with separated LD$_2$ box and Be filter, U-shaped reentrant hole and rounded walls of the LD$_2$ box based on new engineering study which is in preliminary stage, see \cref{sec:roundedshape}
+The design of the cold moderator followed several iterations, which are summarized in the following sections.
+The design steps performed were: \begin{itemize} \item[-] Preliminary neutronic studies using a cylindrical moderator shape and one opening for beam extraction (\cref{sec:1open}). \item[-] First neutronic optimization (\cref{sec:1iter}).
+In this step, a box shape for the moderator was selected, and the design was performed with two openings.
+The FOM used for the optimization was the intensity of cold neutrons above 4 \AA. \item[-] Second neutronic optimization (\cref{sec:2iter}).
+The optimization from the previous step was repeated using the FOM from \cref{tab:fom}. \item[-] Engineering study based on the model from second neutronic optimization resulting in new engineering requirement for adding aluminum into LD$_2$. \item[-] Third neutronic optimization, see \cref{sec:3iter}, motivated by updated constraint on adding aluminum into LD$_2$ and the effort to minimize heatload by reducing the volume of the moderator. \item[-] Engineering design based on the model from the third neutronic optimization, see \cref{ch:1}. \item[-] Evaluation of the impact of the engineering design on neutronic performance, \cref{sec:engeffect}. \item[-] Additional neutronic model with separated LD$_2$ box and Be filter, U-shaped reentrant hole and rounded walls of the LD$_2$ box based on new engineering studies which are in a preliminary stage, see \cref{sec:roundedshape}.

 \end{itemize}